syxiaa/ball-k-means/README.md

 # Installation (C++)

-* Eigen 3: In order to use Eigen, you just need to download and extract Eigen's source code :http://eigen.tuxfamily.org/index.php?title=Main_Page#Download
+* Eigen 3: In order to use Eigen, you just need to download and extract Eigen's source code: http://eigen.tuxfamily.org/index.php?title=Main_Page#Download

 * ball_k_means_noRingVersion.cpp and ball_k_means_RingVersion.cpp both can be executed directly, only need to import Eigen library.